-As kids adjust to balancing their torsos as they move from 4 points of contact (crawling) to 2 (standing), they assimilate a new center of mass and often look to widen their base of support which can include turning out the toes and even bending the knees.
-This is normal is early walking but this can go on excessively if they are compensating for general lateral hip weakness.
+As kids adjust to balancing their torsos as they move from four points of contact (crawling) to two (standing), they assimilate a new center of mass and often look to widen their base of support which can include turning out the toes and even bending the knees.
+This is normal in early walking but this can go on excessively if they are compensating for general lateral hip weakness.

 So to clarify, various foot positions can be normal as gait is developing.
 Keeping that in mind, when should a parent seek professional treatment for their kid’s feet?